JospehAdetifa/post-install-config/README.md

 <img width="975" alt="Screenshot 2024-04-01 at 14 30 15" src="https://github.com/JospehAdetifa/post-install-config/assets/165278529/771ad649-5fc3-4c04-b500-4dcdab2fa426">

-Since this is an admin role we will be clicking all of the boxes to grant these types of users full control over the osticket server.
+Since this is an admin role we will be clicking all of the boxes to grant these types of users full control over the osTicket server.
 Once this is done click add role.

 <img width="975" alt="Screenshot 2024-04-01 at 14 31 43" src="https://github.com/JospehAdetifa/post-install-config/assets/165278529/f1f6b1b8-41e6-4d0b-a2d8-3d7f5f355a78">

 STEP 2: Configure Departments

 Click on the departments tab